eleftrik/laradhoc/README.md

 Likewise, you can choose your database (for example, `MariaDB 10.2`) by setting `$DATABASE_IMAGE` variable in your `.env` file (see `.env.example` for details)

+In case you want to customize your Docker configuration (e.g. adding some mount), just run `cp docker-compose.yml docker-compose.override.yml` then edit your `docker-compose.override.yml`.
+It will be used by Docker.

 ## Requirements

 * MacOS, Linux or Windows with WSL